michurin/cnbot/README.md

   - Using simply command line arguments, environment variables and `stdout`
   - You can just throw to `stdout` text or image, `cnbot` will distinguish what it is
   - `cnbot` keeps the queue of incoming messages and runs scripts strictly one after another.
 So you don't need to care about concurrent execution, locks and race conditions in your scripts
-- Possibility to drive multiply bots by one process
+- Supports images
+  - JPEG
+  - PNG
-- Supports JPEG, PNG and GIF formats
+  - GIF
 - Supports
   - plain text messages
   - of preformatted text